How a solid relationship between CX and brand strategy can superpower your startup

 At 5CA, we know there’s a strong connection between employee experience (EX) and CX.
 So, we choose to fuel our clients’ customer experience by giving them fans of their brand.

 Unfortunately, the gap between EX and CX is wide for many companies — startups included.
-And if a customer can’t connect to an employee, you miss out on a huge opportunity.
+And if a customer can’t connect to an employee, you’ll miss out on huge opportunities for your brand.

-Giving employees the freedom to express their passion for a brand is important.
-And having passionate brand ambassadors as customer support helps bridge the EX/CX gap because fans always go one step further.
+Giving employees the freedom to express their passion for a brand is important, and having brand ambassadors provide your customer support helps bridge the EX/CX gap because fans always go one step further.
 So, having fans of brands at the forefront of your CX strategy is imperative.

 Brand Strategy and CX are your dream team for an effective, impactful startup.
 Forget Ben and Jerry because brand strategy and CX are the new dream team, especially for impactful startups that won’t fail like so many others.